Spiritual Entropy: 7 Killers of Your Walk with the Lord

 Matthew 24:3, 12-13 ...what will be the sign of your coming and of the end of the age?” ...
-Because of the increase of wickedness, the love of most will grow cold, but he who stands firm to the end will be saved.
+[12, NKJV] And because lawlessness will abound, the love of many will grow cold [in the last days], [13, NIV] but he who stands firm to the end will be saved.

 (3) The tendency to reallocate our treasure to earthly things more than to God

 Malachi 3:7-8 Ever since the time of your forefathers you have turned away from my decrees and have not kept them.
 Return to me, and I will return to you,” says the LORD Almighty.
 “But you ask, ‘How are we to return?’
 “Will a man rob God?
 Yet you rob me.
 “But you ask, ‘How do we rob you?’
 “In tithes and offerings.”

 - • Luke 12:21 [Jesus speaking of the sad end of the greedy landowner] "This is how it will be with anyone who stores up things for himself but is not rich toward God."